ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Appraisal Context initialisation

-The goal of the initialisation phase is to load the CoRIM Appraisal Context with objects such as CoRIM tags, cryptographic validation key material (e.g., raw public keys, root certificates, intermediate CA certificate chains, etc.) etc. that will be used in the subsequent Evidence Appraisal phase.
+The goal of the initialisation phase is to load the CoRIM Appraisal Context with objects such as CoRIM tags, cryptographic validation key material (e.g., raw public keys, root certificates, intermediate CA certificate chains), etc. that will be used in the subsequent Evidence Appraisal phase.

 ### CoRIM Selection

-All available Concise Reference Integrity Manifests (CoRIMs) are collected.
-A verifier may be pre-configured with a large number of tags describing many types of device.
-All CoRIMs are loaded at this stage, later stages will select the CoRIMs appropriate to the evidence appraisal step.
+All available CoRIMs are collected.
+A Verifier may be pre-configured with a large number of tags describing many types of device.
+All CoRIMs are loaded at this stage, later stages will select the CoRIMs appropriate to the Evidence Appraisal step.

 CoRIMs that are not within their validity period, or that cannot be associated with an authenticated and authorised source MUST be discarded.